EVERGREENS

 In many cultures trees have been revered

-victories of life over death in the dark of cold winter.
+over death in the cold dark of winter.

 in thanks for all You have done for me